When can isotropy help adapt LLMs' next word prediction to numerical domains?: Experiments

 \subsection{Quantitative Analysis}

+Next, we present our main results on $12$ real datasets which belong to $6$ different numerical domains including energy, nature, finance, healthcare, retail, and transportation.
+As our qualitative analysis in Section~\ref{quality}, we select two different datasets from each numerical domain and the isotropy measure from LLM's last layer to show the impact of isotropy on NMSE performance for different language models.

-In Figure~\ref{real_cos}, we analyze the time series forecasting performance for 12 real datasets with different baselines and its relation with isotropy.
-For instance, in Figure~\ref{real_cos} e, the inter-type cosine similarity in hidden embedding spaces of Morai for retail (Dataset 1) is $0.002$ and for retail (Dataset 2) is $0.1931$.
-This indicates that stronger isotropy exists for Morai for retail (Dataset 1) which preserves the structure in the Morai's hidden representations and causes good downstream task performance.
-On the other hand, a weaker isotropy exists for Morai in retail (Dataset 2),
+In Figure~\ref{real_cos}, we analyze the time series forecasting performance of different baselines and its relation with isotropy for different real datasets.
+For instance, in Figure~\ref{real_cos} e, we have (NMSE = $0.0061$ and cosine similarity = $0.0020$) for retail-Dataset 1 and (NMSE = $0.1255$ and cosine similarity = $0.1931$) for retail-Dataset 2 for Moirai.
+This indicates the existence of stronger isotropy in Moirai's embedding space for retail-Dataset 1 which preserves the structure in its hidden representations and causes good downstream task performance.
+On the other hand, a weaker isotropy exists in Moirai's embedding space for retail-Dataset 2, which yields a lack of structure in its hidden representations and, consequently, bad downstream task performance as compared to retail-Dataset 1.
+The NMSE and inter-type cosine similarity can vary across different real datasets and language models.
+For example, in Figure~\ref{real_cos}a, the NMSE for energy-Dataset 1 is lower for Chronos-T5, Chronos-Bolt, PatchTST, and Moirai, but higher for Lag-Llama, compared to their respective NMSE on energy-Dataset 2.
+Conversely, the NMSE for energy-Dataset 2 is

-causing a lack of structure in Morai's hidden representations, and thus leading to bad downstream task performance.
-Moreover, the NMSE for retail (Dataset 2) is lower for all baselines except the Morai as compared to retail (Dataset 1), while the NMSE for energy (Dataset 1) is lower for all baselines except Lag-Llma as compared to energy (Dataset 2).
-A similar analysis can also be observed for all other real datasets and baselines in Figure~\ref{real_cos}.
-This again shows that a dataset may have different impacts on forecasting performances for different baselines, and isotropy can be used as a measure of how the dataset generates different contextual embedding spaces for different language models based on their architectures and tokenization techniques.
+lower for Moirai but higher for the other baselines, compared to their respective NMSE on energy-Dataset 1.
+A similar analysis can also be observed for other synthetic datasets and baselines in Figure~\ref{real_cos} c and \ref{real_cos} e.
+This again shows that datasets from the same numerical domain can cause varying forecasting performance across different baselines, as they generate distinct hidden representations in contextual embedding spaces, and hence, different isotropy measures, depending on the language model architecture and tokenization strategy.